-Seven significant issues for stakeholders were identified during the planning process, and these issues were considered in the formulation of alternative sets of objectives and strategies.
+Seven significant issues were identified during the public involvement process and tribal government consultation.
+These issues were considered in the formulation of alternative sets of objectives and strategies.

-- 1. Bison and Elk Populations and Their Ecology - Most members of the public generally want healthy bison and elk herds, whether for the abundance of recreational opportunities or for the benefit of the animals themselves and the ecosystem.
-There was no agreement about how many animals should be in each herd, or how to reach those numbers. - 2.
-Restoration of Habitat and Management of Other Species of Wildlife - Some people want to see habitat restored and improved, but opinions differ on the specifics of this goal.
+- 1. Bison and Elk Populations and Their Ecology Most members of the public generally want healthy bison and elk herds, whether for the abundance of recreational opportunities or for the benefit of the animals themselves and the ecosystem.
+There was no agreement about how many animals should be in each herd, or how to reach those numbers. - Restoration of Habitat and Management of Other Species of Wildlife - Some people want to see habitat restored and improved, but opinions differ on the specifics of this goal.